 Concentration doesn’t necessarily mean I’m steering towards one specific point.
 Rather, it is a sort of clarity combined with openness, like being there and not being there at the same time.
 It is a total paradox.
 Like imagining one thing and materializing something completely different simultaneously.
 A little bit like feeling hot and cold at the same time.
 Or while repairing your motorbike, imagining yourself doing five somersaults in the air wearing an orange silk cape.
 It’s astonishing to see how many things can happen simultaneously, even though they seem to exclude one another.
 Once you disconnect their relationship from causal reasoning, an infinite fabric of possibilities opens up.

 After working majorly with pigment, Grosses later introduced debris and soil into her work.
-She began to spray paint over different types of surfaces of the canvas, surrounding settings, and architecture.
+She began to spray paint over different surfaces of the canvas, surrounding settings, and architecture.

 For instance, in her solo exhibition Construction a cru at Palais de Tokyo in Paris in 2005, she installed heaps of dirt along with the gallery’s white walls, painting them together with the floor and walls.